 As mentioned above, research shows that garlic can kill GBS.
 A vital molecule, allicin, is only present in raw garlic.
 Allicin rapidly breaks down when cooked or exposed to air.
 When taking garlic medicinally, be sure to use a garlic extract that contains allicin or consume raw garlic.

-Echinacea is another common treatment for group B strep.
-This immune-boosting herb is safe during pregnancy and may help the body to clear GBS.
-In my practice, I use Immune Support Max, which contains echinacea & ginger.
+Echinacea is another common natural remedy for group B strep.
+This immune-boosting herb is safe during pregnancy and may help the body’s immune system to clear GBS.
+Echinacea is supported by traditional use, but has yet to be explored in the research.

 Lifestyle Changes For A Healthy Vaginal Microbiome

 Lifestyle plays an important role in microbiome health.
 Lifestyle changes that can improve the health of your vaginal microbiome include: